SeungheonOh/QMK_KeymapToAsciiTable/README.md

 # ToDo:

+- [ ] BIG ASS ENTER support
 - [x] Custom layout support
-- [ ] Find a better way to edit keyboard layout
+- [ ] Find a better way to edit keyboard layout, not editing Json by hand
 - [ ] Add decimal sized key(such as 1.5u) support

 # Thanks to...